shinydevelopment/ShinyDevelopment-Holding/_posts/2013-04-10-app-store-review-times-on-status-board.markdown

 excerpt: Yesterday Panic launched a new iPad app for creating a custom status board and I really wanted to get the data from the App Store Review Times site up on it so I knocked together a couple of quick status board compatible data feeds on the site today!
 Grab them now while they are hot!
 ---

 As I am sure you have seen, yesterday [Panic](http://panic.com/) launched a new iPad app for monitoring the status of... well, whatever you want really!
-It's called [Status Board](http://panic.com/statusboard/) and I immediately fell for it, it's beautiful like only a Panic app can be and even though we don't have a big HDTV here TV my iPad 1 was quickly recommissioned as a small monitoring station on my desk.
+It's called [Status Board](http://panic.com/statusboard/) and I immediately fell for it.
+It's beautiful like only a Panic app can be and even though we don't have a big HDTV here TV my iPad 1 was quickly recommissioned as a small monitoring station on my desk.

 After setting up a few sample panels I really wanted to get the data from our [App Store Review Times](http://reviewtimes.shinydevelopment.com) site up on it as well and so I knocked together a couple of quick status board compatible data feeds on the site today!